SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/URD.md

 12) Integration with Third-Party Services:
     The system should integrate with third-party services such as mapping APIs, payment gateways, and communication platforms for enhanced functionality and user experience.

-## **Objective:-**

-Tez Yatra's project objectives encompass a multifaceted approach aimed at revolutionizing urban transportation.
-At its core, Tez Yatra seeks to provide commuters with a convenient, efficient, and cost-effective alternative to traditional modes of travel.
-Through its mobile app platform, It aims to streamline the process of booking rides, offering users quick access to two-wheeler, four-wheeler and auto transportation solutions with just a few taps.
-By leveraging the widespread availability of motorcycles and scooters, Tez Yatra optimizes urban mobility, particularly in areas with heavy traffic congestion or limited public transportation options.
-Moreover, affordability is a key focus, with Tez Yatra employing shared rides and competitive pricing to cater to budget-conscious commuters.
-Safety is paramount, with stringent driver screening processes, vehicle safety checks, and real-time ride tracking features ensuring the well-being of both riders and passengers.
-User experience is prioritized through an intuitive app interface that simplifies the booking process, fosters clear communication, and allows for personalized preferences and feedback.
-Beyond individual convenience, Tez Yatra recognizes its role in promoting sustainable urban mobility practices.
-By encouraging shared rides and reducing reliance on single-occupancy vehicles, it also aims to minimize environmental impact and alleviate traffic congestion.
-Expansion and growth are also central objectives, with Tez Yatra seeking to extend its services to new cities and regions, establishing itself as a leader in the ride-sharing industry through strategic partnerships, market research, and continuous innovation.
-Through its comprehensive approach, Tez Yatra aims to redefine urban transportation, offering commuters a sustainable, efficient, and enjoyable travel experience.

 ## **Target Environment:-**

 The target environment for Tez Yatra encompasses a variety of devices and platforms that users may utilize to access its services, ensuring accessibility and convenience for all users.
 These include: